p-sin/text2nca/README.md

     Requirements
         See requirements.txt.
+        If you don't have a webdriver you could download ChromeDriver at https://sites.google.com/chromium.org/driver/getting-started and put it in the same folder as the project
         Since quite a few libraries, as well as dalle-mini, are required, we recommend using Google collab instead of your local environment.
         We'll provide a Notebook for convenience.